 Only adults (people age 18 years or older) who are able to make an informed decision can create a power of attorney.
 It is not necessary to consult with an attorney to create a power of attorney, but it may be a good idea to do so to assure that the document is technically valid and accurately reflects the wishes and intents of the individual who makes it.
-A sample power of attorney is attached at the end of this chapter as Appendix 1.
+A sample power of attorney is attached.